Woverdude/pyinstaller-template/README.md

 --------------------------------------------------------------------------------------

-Author: Woverdude
+Author: Woverdude\n
-Purpose: So that I don't have to start from scratch every damn time I need to use

-pyinstaller on a project.
+Purpose: So that I don't have to start from scratch every damn time I need to use pyinstaller on a project.\n

 Github:

 What is Pyinstaller?